Charles1625/crop-production-ontology/README.md

 # A Crop Production Ontology

 ## Introduction
-As for many domains, there will presently be a need for large datasets (Big Data) to assist the development of machine-learning solutions for crop production.
+As for many domains, there is a need for large datasets (Big Data) to assist the development of machine-learning solutions for crop production.
 Data in this domain currently exists in a wide range of formats, including those managed by a variety of applications in use by farmers and growers.
+Often, there is a need for these applications to integrate.
-The first step in building the necessary datasets will be to agree a standard ontology; the challenge is to create a common set of terms for describing crop production data that will apply to a wide range of crops and production methods, including those which might develop in the future.
+The first step in building the necessary datasets and to achieve inter-application integration will be to agree a standard ontology; the challenge is to create a common set of terms for describing crop production data that will apply to a wide range of crops and production methods, including those which might develop in the future.